-Funky fresh fruit salad with ripe seasonal fruit and naturally sweetened coconut whipped cream.
-The perfect fruit salad to bring to a picnic or barbecue.
+Fruit salad with ripe seasonal fruit and naturally sweetened coconut whipped cream makes for a fresh and frisky side dish.
+The perfect fruit salad to bring to a picnic or barbecue!

-As for summer side dishes?
-This fruit salad (or as I like to call it, The Only Fruit Salad Recipe You’ll Ever Need) is PERFECT for whipping up and bringing to your Memorial Day Barbecue…slash any barbecue/grill out…slash any picnic…fruit salad for life.
+This fruit salad (or as I like to call it, The Only Fruit Salad Recipe You’ll Ever Need) is PERFECT for whipping up and bringing to any picnic or barbecue.

 It’s all things…